RichardChambers/anduino_uno/scalesimulator/serialcommands/README.md

 To change some of the status byte 2 indicators press the letter A key then press a single digit key between 0 through 3 which results in a binary number of 0, 01, 10, or 11 setting bits 0  (under capacity or not) and 1 (over capacity or not) of the second status byte.

+## User interface with 16x2 LCD

+We have added code to allow using a 16x2 LCD as a display of the current settings.
+Since the keypad requires so many pins, we are using the analog pins as digital pins in order to have the necessary six (6) wires between the LCD package and the Arduino.

+The 16x2 LCD is used to display the current settings and when the settings are changed using the keypad, the LCD is updated with the new settings.
+The information displayed includes the current weight setting along with the two status bytes used to indicate scale error conditions.

 ## Details of the scale SCP-01 protocol

 For details of the protocol see Weight-Tronix SCP-01 document 8408-14788-01, Serial Communications Protocol SCP -01 (NCI Standard, and 3825).